 New students will be placed into appropriate Music and Dance courses in person at Orientation.
 Students participating in Distance Orientation will not be permitted to register for upper-level classes without an in-person placement.

-*Theatre programs are very popular this year.
-If you are unable to register for Theatre Foundation I: Making Theatre in your first semester, you will take it during your second semester.
+*Students unable to register for Theatre Foundation I: Making Theatre in the first semester will take it during the second semester.
 Other first semester suggested courses, for Elective credit, include:

 - • 31-1200 Acting I: Basic Skills